Virgo Filaments VI: H$\alpha$ clumps in the filaments around the Virgo galaxy cluster

 \abstract {It is still not clear which environmental processes operate in filaments.
 Given the ubiquity of filaments and their importance in feeding clusters, a proper understanding of these mechanisms is crucial to a more complete picture of galaxy evolution.
-To investigate them, we need large galaxy samples with resolved imaging.
-For this study, we analyse resolved \Ha maps of 685 galaxies inside and outside the filaments around the Virgo cluster in addition to extensive measurements of integrated physical properties.
-We create a pipeline to decompose the \Ha images into individual clumps.
+To investigate them, we need large galaxy samples with spatially resolved information.
+As part of this effort, we analyse resolved \Ha maps of 685 galaxies inside and outside the filaments around the Virgo cluster in addition to extensive measurements of integrated physical properties.
+We create a pipeline to decompose the \Ha images into individual clumps that trace star forming regions.
 We find that the number and average size of clumps in a galaxy are well-defined functions of distance and angular resolution.
 In particular, the power-law relation between the number of clumps and the distance of a galaxy is consistent with a fractal structure of star forming regions.
 We formulate an algorithm to compare filament and non-filament galaxies after removing observational differences.
 Although we do not have any conclusive evidence for a difference in clump size distributions between filament and non-filament galaxies, we do find that filament galaxies have slightly more peripheral clumps than their non-filament counterparts.}

 \keywords{filaments -- star forming regions -- Virgo -- environment }